cbellinger27/cbellinger27/_pages/about.md

 - Sim2real transfer and model-based control
 - Deep learning from limited and imbalanced datasets

 From 2016–2018, I was a Postdoctoral Fellow at the [University of Alberta](https://www.ualberta.ca/index.html) with the [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/), working with Dr. Osmar Zaïane on learning from rare and structured data.
-I also held a short-term research appointment at Dalhousie University with Dr. Luís Torgo on *lass imbalance and rare case learning.
+I also held a short-term research appointment at Dalhousie University with Dr. Luís Torgo on class imbalance and rare case learning.

 I earned my Ph.D. in Computer Science from the University of Ottawa, where I was supervised by [Dr. Nathalie Japkowicz](https://profiles.ucalgary.ca/nathalie-japkowicz) and Dr. Christopher Drummon.
 My dissertation, *A Framework for Manifold-Based Synthetic Oversampling*, focused on developing techniques to improve learning from imbalanced data.
 I completed my Master’s at [Carleton University](https://carleton.ca/) under the supervision of [Dr. John Oommen](https://people.scs.carleton.ca/~oommen/), with a thesis titled *Modelling and Classifying Stochastically Episodic Events*.